Message from the President

 art fair owners, restorers — to name just a few.

 To wind this up, I will say that we have had some success.
-UNESCO recognized CINOA as a legitimate voice in discussions relating to art, antiques and antiquities.
+The EU and UNESCO recognized CINOA as a legitimate voice in discussions relating to art, antiques and antiquities.
 So have several committees of the European Parliament.
 These are small vital steps as it is necessary to be recognized as that recognition translates to practical discussion.
 Our lobbyists, Lighthouse Europe, have been spectacular at aiming us to the right committees at the right time in the labyrinthine body of the EU.
 That, too, is helping.
 Overall success will take time, but we are committed to making the changes that need to be made.